$\mathbb{A}^1$-curves on log smooth varieties: Introduction

-The behavior of rational curves over projective varieties are intensively studied during the past decades.
-Rationally connectedness introduced and studied by Mori \cite{Mori79}, Campana \cite{Campana}, and Koll\'ar-Miyaoka-Mori \cite{KMM} plays a central roll in the study of the geometry of higher dimensional varieties.
-Varieties that are (separably) rationally connected admit nice arithmetic properties over non-closed fields, such as large fields \cite{Kollar-local}, finite fields \cite{ Kollar-Szabo} and function fields of curves \cite{GHS, dJS1, weak-app}.
+Rational curves on projective varieties have been intensively studied in algebraic geometry.
+For varieties admitting lots of rational curves, rational connectedness plays a central \R{role} in the study of birational geometry of higher dimensional varieties \cite{Mori79, Campana, KMM}.
+Varieties that are (separably) rationally connected admit nice arithmetic properties \cite{Kollar-local, Kollar-Szabo, GHS, dJS1, weak-app}.